Getting Out of a Franchise Agreement

 Can You Get Out of Your Franchise?

+If you are wondering how to get out of a franchise, there are many factors to consider before moving forward.
 Most franchise agreements contain covenants not to compete that prohibit the franchisee from working in the same business at the same location for a year or two.
 Whether and how to avoid being trapped by these covenants depends on myriad factors and circumstances.

 You can’t avoid the covenant by simply “selling” your business to your brother-in-law.
 You need a strategy to get out cleanly and completely.
 Additionally, if you try to get out, the franchisor may also contend that you owe it the royalties that you would pay for the remaining years of your agreement.
 We have helped remove or reduce the amount allegedly owed for these purported ‘lost royalties’ for many clients in a variety of industries.